DanielSvub/gonatus/README.md

 ```

 ## The Lazy Streams
-Lazy streams are implemented due to ability of perfomance management during the stream lifetime.
+Lazy streams are implemented for ability of perfomance management during the stream lifetime.

 ### Stream Node Types
   * Buffered Stream